franklinqin0/blog/docs/views/java_fp.md

  - tech
 ---

-This blog originates from slides of my first (and only) tech talk at GS in July 2019.
-I chose this topic b/c our team used a lot of Java (Spring & business logic), but lacks knowledge in FP.
+This blog originates from slides of my first (and only) tech talk in our team at GS in July 2019.
+I chose this topic b/c our team used a lot of Java (Spring & business logic), but needs more knowledge in FP (functional programming).

-What makes me happy is that most attendees said good things about it :P, so I posted them here now.
+What makes me happy is that most attendees said good things about my talk :P, so I posted them here now.

 <!-- more -->

 ## Functional Programming Overview

-Note that most content below comes from the Coursera course [Functional Programming Principles in Scala by Martin Odersky](https://www.coursera.org/learn/progfun1/home/welcome), but I've Googled a lot and merged knowledge & examples collected here and there.
+Note that most content below comes from the Coursera course [Functional Programming Principles in Scala by Martin Odersky](https://www.coursera.org/learn/progfun1/home/welcome), but I've merged a lot of knowledge & examples collected from googling.

 Firstly, let's overview what is FP and why we should use it.